pfwd/talk-docker-for-wordpress-developers/src/slides.md

 The backend of Docker which handles all the Docker objects (Networks/containers/Images/Volumes/etc)

 ---
+# How is a container born

+![bg right:50% width:80%](../src/assets/images/contains_eggs.jpg)

+---

 ### A Docker container is built from a Docker image

-![bg right:50% width:80%](../src/assets/images/contains_eggs.jpg)

 ---

 ### A Docker image is made from many cached intermediate images

 ![bg right:50% width:80%](../src/assets/images/caching.jpg)